TestJavaDev/java-resources/docs/5_data_structures/Algorithms/7_Priority Queue_Heap.md

 </div>

 ## Priority Queue/Heap

-What is the relationship between a priority queue and heap?# A priority queue is an abstract data type while a heap is the concrete data structure we use to implement a priority queue.
+## What is the relationship between a priority queue and heap?
+A priority queue is an abstract data type while a heap is the concrete data structure we use to implement a priority queue.

-Priority queue#
+## Priority queue

 A priority queue is a data structure that consists of a collection of items and supports the following operations:

-insert: insert an item with a key delete_min/delete_max: remove the item with the smallest/largest key and return it Note that we only allow getting and deleting the element with min/max key and NOT with any arbitrary key.
+* insert: insert an item with a key
+* delete_min/delete_max: remove the item with the smallest/largest key and return it

+Note that we only allow getting and deleting the element with min/max key and NOT with any arbitrary key.

-Use cases#
+## Use cases
 The hospital triage process is a quintessential priority queue.
 Patients are sorted based on the severity of their condition.
 For example, a person with a cold comes in and he is placed near the end of the queue.
 Then a person who had a car accident comes in.
 He is placed before the person with the cold even though he came in later because his condition is more severe.
 Severity is the key in this case.

 Consider a problem like Merge K sorted lists.
 We need to keep track of the min value among k elements (smallest element in each sorted list), remove the min value, and insert new values at will while still having access to the min value at any point in time.
 Here are some other problems where the priority queue comes in handy:

-K closest pointers to origin
+* K closest pointers to origin
-Kth largest element
+* Kth largest element
-Kth largest element in a stream
+* Kth largest element in a stream
-Median of a data stream
+* Median of a data stream

-Implement priority queue using an array#
+## Implement priority queue using an array

 To do this, we could try using:

-an unsorted array.
-Insert would be O(1)O(1) as we just have to put it at the end, but finding and deleting the min value would be O(N)O(N) since we would have to loop through the entire array to find it. a sorted array.
-Finding min value would be easy O(1)O(1), but it would be O(N)O(N) to insert since we would have to loop through to find the correct position of the value and move elements after the position to make space and insert into the space.
+* an unsorted array.
+Insert would be O(1)O(1) as we just have to put it at the end, but finding and deleting the min value would be O(N)O(N) since we would have to loop through the entire array to find it.
+* a sorted array.
+Finding min value would be easy O(1), but it would be O(N) to insert since we would have to loop through to find the correct position of the value and move elements after the position to make space and insert into the space.

-Heap#
+## Heap

 There are two kinds of heaps: min heap and max heap.
 A min heap is a tree that has two properties:

-Almost complete, i.e. every level is filled except possibly the last(deepest) level.
+1. Almost complete, i.e. every level is filled except possibly the last(deepest) level.
 The filled items in the last level are left-justified.
-For any node, its key (priority) is greater than its parent’s key (Min Heap).
+2. For any node, its key (priority) is greater than its parent’s key (Min Heap).

 A max heap has the same property #1 and opposite property #2, i.e., for any node, its key is less than its parent’s key.

 Let’s play “is it a heap?” game:
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap1.png)

 Note that:

-The number in each node is the key, not value (remember a tree node has a value).
+* The number in each node is the key, not value (remember a tree node has a value).
 Keys are used to sort the nodes/construct the tree, and values are the data we want heap to store.
-Unlike a binary search tree, there is no comparable relationship between children.
+* Unlike a binary search tree, there is no comparable relationship between children.
 For example, the third example in the first row, 17 and 8 are both larger than 2 but they are NOT sorted left to right.
 In fact, there is no comparable relationship across a level of a heap at all.

-Why are heaps useful?#
+## Why are heaps useful?
 At first look, the heap is an odd data structure –– it’s required to be a complete tree but unlike the binary search tree, it’s not sorted across a level.

 What makes it so useful is that:

-Because a heap is a complete tree, the height of a heap is guaranteed to be O(log(N))O(log(N)).
+* Because a heap is a complete tree, the height of a heap is guaranteed to be O(log(N))O(log(N)).
 This makes operations that go from root to leaf guaranteed to be O(log(N))O(log(N)).
-Because only nodes in a root-to-leaf path are sorted (nodes in the same level are not sorted), when we add/remove a node, we only have to fix the order in the vertical path the node is in.
+* Because only nodes in a root-to-leaf path are sorted (nodes in the same level are not sorted), when we add/remove a node, we only have to fix the order in the vertical path the node is in.
 This makes inserting and deleting O(log(N))O(log(N)) too.
-Being complete also makes an array a good choice to store a heap since data is continuous.
+* Being complete also makes an array a good choice to store a heap since data is continuous.
 As we will see later in this module, we can find the parent and children of a node simply by doing index arithmetic.

-Operations#
-Insert#
+## Operations

+## Insert
 To insert a key into a heap

-Place the new key at the first free leaf.
+* Place the new key at the first free leaf.
-If property #2 is violated, perform a bubble-up.
+* If property #2 is violated, perform a bubble-up.

 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap2.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap3.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap4.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap5.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap6.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap7.png)

 As the name of the algorithm suggests, it “bubbles up” the new node by swapping it with its parent until the order is correct

-Since the height of a heap is O(log(N))O(log(N))`, the complexity of bubble-up is O(log(N))O(log(N)).
+Since the height of a heap is O(log(N)), the complexity of bubble-up is O(log(N)).

-delete_min#
+## delete_min

 This operation

-Deletes a node with the min key and returns it.
+* Deletes a node with the min key and returns it.
-Reorganizes the heap so the two properties still hold.
+* Reorganizes the heap so the two properties still hold.

 To do that, we

-Remove and return the root since the node with the minimum key is always at the root.
+* Remove and return the root since the node with the minimum key is always at the root.
-Replace the root with the last node (the rightmost node at the bottom) of the heap.
+* Replace the root with the last node (the rightmost node at the bottom) of the heap.
-If property #2 is violated, perform a bubble-down.
+* If property #2 is violated, perform a bubble-down.

 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap8.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap9.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap10.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap11.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap12.png)
 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap13.png)

 What this says is we keep swapping between the current node and its smallest child until we get to the leaf, hence a “bubble down”.
-Again, the time complexity is O(log(N))O(log(N))` since the height of a heap is O(log(N))O(log(N)).
+Again, the time complexity is O(log(N)) since the height of a heap is O(log(N)).
 ## Implementing Heap
 Being a complete tree makes an array a natural choice to implement a heap since it can be stored compactly and wastes no space.
 Pointers are not needed.
 The parent and children of each node can be calculated with index arithmetic.

 ![heap](https://raw.githubusercontent.com/JavaLvivDev/prog-resources/master/resources/heap/heap14.png)

 For node i, its children are stored at 2i+1 and 2i+2, and its parent is at floor((i-1)/2).
 So, instead of node.left, we’d do 2*i+1.

 This is exactly how the Python language implements heaps.

-tldr#
+## tldr

 A heap

-Is a complete tree.
+* Is a complete tree.
-Allows O(log(N)) to insert and remove an element with priority. is implemented with arrays.
+* Allows O(log(N)) to insert and remove an element with priority.
+* is implemented with arrays.

 Each node of a min heap is less than all of its children.

-Heap in Python#
+## Heap in Python
 Python comes with a built-in heapq that we can and it is a min heap, i.e. the element at the top is the smallest.

 heapq.heappush akes two arguments: the first is the heap (an array/list) we want to push the element into and the second argument can be anything as long as it can be used for comparison.
 Typically, we push a tuple since in Python tuples are compared in an item-by-item order.
 For example, (1, 10) is smaller than (2, 0) because the first element is smaller.
 (1, 10) is smaller than (1, 20) because when the first item is the same, we compare the next one and in this case 10 is smaller than 20.
 Typically, we set the first element of the tuple to be the key used for comparison and the last element to the value we want the heap to store.